CDRT/docs/bios/settings/thinkpad/password.md

 <details><summary>Password at Unattended Boot</summary>

-One of 2 possible states:
+Options:

 1.	**On** - the system to prompt for passwords when the system starts from full off state or hibernate by unattended events.
 Default.
 2. Off - passwords are not prompted and continue to boot the OS.

-    **Note**.
-To protect unauthorized access to the system it is recommended to set user authentication on the OS.
+    ?> To protect unauthorized access to the system it is recommended to set user authentication on the OS.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |